libp2p/docs/content/concepts/peers.md

 [base 58][wiki_base58], using
 [the same alphabet used by bitcoin](https://en.bitcoinwiki.org/wiki/Base58#Alphabet_Base58).

-Here's an example of a Peer Id represented as a base58-encoded multihash:
+Here's an example of a Peer ID represented as a base58-encoded multihash:
 `QmYyQSo1c1Ym7orWxLYvCrM2EmxFTANf8wXmmE7DWjhx5N`

 While it's possible to represent multihashes in many textual formats